 - The Moro cabinet was also strategic so that each person could have a shelf, allowing them to keep whatever personal items they may need or want while in the space.

-After Mesirow’s dedication ceremony that was held on January 20, I asked Angie how she had approached such a meaningful project.
+After Mesirow’s dedication ceremony, I asked Angie how she had approached such a meaningful project.
 Some quiet reflection passed then Angie simply told me, “I listened.”